How Much Does B2B Website Development Cost: Full Breakdown

 A simple 10-page site costs far less than a 50-page site with dynamic content.
 Features like case study libraries, resource hubs, or client portals add layers of complexity.
 More pages = more design, development, and content work.

 Shared hosting is cheap, but B2B sites need speed, uptime, and security.
-Dedicated hosting, SSL certificates, and compliance (like GDPR) add to the cost.
+Dedicated hosting, website monitoring tools, SSL certificates, and compliance (like GDPR) add to the cost.
 Skipping these risks can lead to slow load times or security breaches.

 WordPress is affordable but may lack scalability for complex B2B needs.
 Platforms like Shopify (for e-commerce) or custom CMS solutions offer more control but at a higher price.
 Your choice affects both upfront and long-term costs.